mitchellurgero/urgero.org/content/project/cloudron-vscode-docker.md

 tags = []

 # Project summary to display on homepage.
-summary = "Visual Studio Code app for Cloudron (code-server)"
+summary = "Visual Studio Code app for Cloudron"

 # Optional image to display on homepage.
 image_preview = ""